NkVaishnav/Vaishnav_Physical_design/README.md

 IMAGE LIB1

 Some info that is mentioned in the timing library are mentioned below :

-Process : Typical typical (tt).
+- Process : Typical typical (tt).

-Voltage : 1V80 (1.8V)
+- Voltage : 1V80 (1.8V).

-Temprature : 025C (25 Centigrade)
+- Temprature : 025C (25 Centigrade).

-Technology used : CMOS
+- Technology used : CMOS.

-delay model : LUT
+- delay model : LUT.

-Time units : 1ns
+- Time units : 1ns.

-Voltage units : 1volt
+- Voltage units : 1volt.

-Leakage power units : 1nW
+- Leakage power units : 1nW.

-Current units : 1mA
+- Current units : 1mA.

-Resistance units : 1Kohm
+- Resistance units : 1Kohm.

 The above mentioned info is about the Header that is present in the library which is constant for all the cells present in the library.
 Now I am considering a specific cell (AND gate) for the better understanding of the other terms

 IMAGE LIB2